EOSIO/eosio.cdt/examples/kv_todo/README.txt

    - run the command 'make'

  - After build -
-   - The built smart contract is under the 'kv_addr_book' directory in the 'build' directory
+   - The built smart contract is under the 'kv_todo' directory in the 'build' directory
-   - You can then do a 'set contract' action with 'cleos' and point to the './build/kv_addr_book' directory
+   - You can then do a 'set contract' action with 'cleos' and point to the './build/kv_todo' directory

  - Additions to CMake should be done to the CMakeLists.txt in the './src' directory and not in the top level CMakeLists.txt